sevdas/sevdas/README.md

 ## Interests ➿

-- 💁 When not coding, I enjoy cooking with friends and family, doodling, streaming arthouse cinema, being in nature, reading non-fiction mostly memoirs, playing tennis 🎾, and listening to music: [🎵 To see my public playlists you can click here! 🎵](https://open.spotify.com/user/ss_official)
+- 💁🏻‍♀️ Outside of coding, I love cooking with friends, exploring art and cinema, traveling, playing tennis 🎾, and getting lost in good books and music - 🎵 [here are my public playlists](https://open.spotify.com/user/ss_official) 🎵
-- Fun fact: I make my daily choices based on sustainable facts.
+- Fun fact: I like things that last - whether it’s natural fabrics, good friends, or the memories I collect.